hosnimed/keycloak-multi-modules-spring-security/README.md

 ```

 ## TODO
-    - Change the Jackson explicit ObjectMapper (From/TO Json files) to  Jackson ObjectMapper throught a custom <b>MappingJackson2HttpMessageConverter</b>
+    - Change the Jackson explicit ObjectMapper (From/TO Json files) to  Jackson *ObjectMapper* throught a custom **MappingJackson2HttpMessageConverter**
     - Change Serilaization from List<Object> to Jackson Genric TypeReference<Object>

 ## References